 CER is conducted at the interface between clinical research and health services research and makes use of data from diverse sources.

-The Office for Cancer Comparative Effectiveness Research interacts with Norris Cotton Cancer Center Research Programs and Shared Resources, and other Dartmouth Research Centers.
+The Office for Cancer Comparative Effectiveness Research interacts with Dartmouth Cancer Center Research Programs and Shared Resources, and other Dartmouth Research Centers.
 It promotes CER by providing access to methodological expertise and by facilitating access to diverse data resources including administrative claims data and registry data.
 The Office also supports a CER Pilot Grant program within the Cancer Center and the multi-institutional Center for Comparative Effectiveness Research in Cancer Imaging.

 - Clinical Decision Analysis